lammps/lammps/doc/src/fix_rheo_thermal.rst

 Description
 """""""""""

-This fix...
+This fix performs time integration of temperature evolution for atom style rheo/thermal.
+In addition, it  defines multiple thermal properties of particles and handles melting/solidification, if applicable.
+For more details on phase transitions in RHEO, see :doc:`the RHEO howto <Howto_rheo>`.

+For each atom type, one can define attributes for the *conductivity*, *specific/heat*, *latent/heat*, and critical temperature (*Tfreeze*).
+The conductivity and specific heat must be defined for all atom types.
+The latent heat and critical temperature are optional.
+However, a critical temperature must be defined to specify a latent heat.

-Each list consists of a series of type ranges separated by commas.
-The range can be specified as a single numeric value, or a wildcard asterisk can be used to specify a range of values.
-This takes the form "\*" or "\*n" or "n\*" or "m\*n".
-For example, if M = the number of atom types, then an asterisk with no numeric values means all types from 1 to M.  A leading asterisk means all types from 1 to n (inclusive).
-A trailing asterisk means all types from n to M (inclusive).
+For each property, one must first define a list of atom types.
+A wild-card asterisk can be used in place of or in conjunction with the *types* argument to set the coefficients for multiple pairs of atom types.
+This takes the form "\*" or "\*n" or "m\*" or "m\*n".
+If :math:`N` is the number of atom types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
+A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from m to :math:`N` (inclusive).
 A middle asterisk means all types from m to n (inclusive).
-Note that all atom types must be included in exactly one of the N collections.

-While the *Tfreeze* keyword is optional, the *conductivity* and *specific/heat* keywords are mandatory.

-Multiple instances of this fix may be defined to apply different properties to different groups.
-However, the union of fix groups across all instances of fix rheo/thermal must cover all atoms.
-If there are multiple instances of this fix, any intersections in the fix groups will lead to incorrect thermal integration.
+The *types* definition for each property is followed by the style.
+Currently, the only option is *constant*.
+Style *constant* simply applies a constant value of respective property to each particle of the assigned type.

+The *react* keyword controls whether bonds are created/deleted when particles transition between a fluid and solid state.
+This option only applies to atom types that have a defined value of *Tfreeze*.
+When a fluid particle's temperature drops below *Tfreeze*, bonds of type *btype* are created between nearby solid particles within a distance of *cut*.
+The particle's status also swaps to a solid state.
+When a solid particle's temperature rises above *Tfreeze*, all bonds of type *btype* are broken and the particle's tatus swaps to a fluid state.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""